curveresearch/notes/stableswap.md

 One very simple way ot stopping such infinite cycles is to check if the iterate is larger than the previous iterate.
 If so, we can expect that iteration has "bounced" due to the integer truncation and use the previous iterate as our return value.
 This is in fact a standard way to handle integer arithmetical issues in such monotonically converging uses of Newton's method.

 The stopping criterion used in current stableswap conditions is to check that the current iterate and previous iterate differs by at most 1.
 This does not in fact block infinite cycles.
-In practice however, such infinite cycles do not appear to happen under very imbalanced conditions.
+In practice however, such infinite cycles do not appear to happen even under very imbalanced conditions.
 Nonetheless the "bounce" criterion may be preferred as it can evidently handle a much greater range of imbalance.